makrai/notes/ettinger16-compos-by-classif.md

 ## Semantic characteristics

-* semantic role information in the form of tasks such as abstract meaning representation (AMR, Banarescu+ 2013).
-Similarly, the concept
+* semantic role information in the form of tasks such as abstract meaning representation (AMR, Banarescu+ 2013)
-* scope
+* scope of operators
  * including negation
  * applications such as sentiment analysis (Blunsom+ 2013; Iyyer+ 2015)